hawkinsw/functional_foundations/map_intro.md

 and record the output.

 But, well, we know that we can do better.
 And, the best part?
-We don't have to tell anyone that we automated the process and that we are just loafing while while the computer does the work but we pretend to do tons of ardous manual data manipulation.
+We don't have to tell anyone that we automated the process and that we are just loafing while while the computer does the work.
+We'll pretend to do tons of ardous manual data manipulation -- it'll be a secret!

 So, the University has given us the data in an array and they have named it `existing_m_numbers`.
 They want the results to be put into a list named `updated_m_numbers`.
 Okay, I think we all know what is going to come next ... loop!